-Redwood is a wonder wood.
-It really does fascinate the creative and inquisitive mind in all its forms.
-We marvel at the redwood’s astonishing size, life span, and prehistoric ecology.
-Then, we are awestruck by the redwood’s longevity and tremendous regenerative properties.
-Finally, we are charmed by the amazing grain and color of the wood.
-For this blog entry, I am going to discuss one of Redwood’s most astonishing properties: The live burl.
+Redwood fascinates the creative and inquisitive mind in all its forms.
+Not only do these trees have an astonishing size, longevity, and prehistoric ecology, they also have tremendous regenerative properties.
+We are also charmed by the amazing grain and color of the wood.
+For this blog entry, I am going to discuss one of redwood’s most astonishing properties: the live burl.

 Live Redwood Burls

-First, I should explain that all burl, no matter whether it grows on the side of a tree, the base of the tree, in the root system or on the moon for that matter, is alive, at least at some point.
-The difference, really, is that a live burl keeps growing after it has been cut.
-Root burl, crown burl, stump burl, they can all produce shoots of life, but not usually once they are cut from the host tree.
+First, I should explain that all burl, whether it grows on the side of a tree, the base of the tree, in the root system, or anywhere else, is alive at least at some point.
+What sets a live burl apart is that it keeps growing after it has been cut.
+Root burl, crown burl and stump burl can all produce new shoots of life, but not usually once they are cut from the host tree.

-Once cut, they can grow new Redwood shoots for years and years.
-They are often sold as novelty items to tourist, and people have reported keeping them alive in every state in the US.
-Just keep the temperature moderate, not too much sunlight, and plenty of water, thats all they need.
-Eventually, if you plant them they turn into a tree.
+Once cut, they can grow new redwood shoots for many years.
+They are often sold as novelty items to tourists, and people have reported keeping them alive in every state in the US.
+Just keep the temperature moderate, avoid too much sunlight, and give your live burl plenty of water – that’s all they need to thrive.
+Eventually, if you plant them they will grow into a tree.

 Harvesting Live Burls

-As far as I know, most the burls that are sold in stores are harvested from private lands, where second and third generation forests have produced millions of these small growths, most of which grow around the stump of a former old growth tree or second growth stump.
+Most of the burls that are sold in stores are harvested from private lands, where second and third generation forests have produced millions of these small growths.
+Most grow around the stumps of former old growth or second growth trees.
 Once cut, they simply heal and start growing again.

-That said, the larger live burls take much longer to mature.
-For this reason, they are far less common, and generally only show up in the market place from loggers who bring them in after a days worth of cutting, or from illegal harvesting, which mostly happens on private land, but makes the news when it happens on public lands, and for good reason.
+That said, larger live burls take much longer to mature.
+For this reason, they are far less common, and generally only show up on the market from larger logging operations.
+However, sometimes these live burls come from illegal harvesting.
+This mostly happens on private land, but makes the news when it happens on public lands, and for good reason.
 When buying any burl wood, live or not, it’s always important to check the source to make sure it was legally and ethically harvested.

 The Challenge of Sourcing Live Burl

-The live burl is one of Redwoods many ways of natural regeneration, and though scarring the tree is not always a great method of harvesting these burls, it seldom if ever actually harms the tree.
-Of course, if you remove a massive burl from a tree, the site is not only an ugly one, but will likely cause the tree to have severe scarring and need prolonged treatment to keep healthy and alive.
+The live burl is one of redwood’s many means of natural regeneration.
+Though harvesting burls from live trees leaves scars, it seldom if ever actually harms the tree when done properly.
+Of course, if you remove a massive burl from a tree, the site is not only an ugly one, but will likely cause the tree to have severe scarring and need prolonged treatment to stay healthy and alive.

-I have all but stopped buying these burls, and most shops I know of, buy from a responsible source.
-Even Muri Woods National Monument’s gift shop sells live burls.
+I have all but stopped buying live burls, and most shops I know of buy only from responsible sources.
+Even the Muri Woods National Monument’s gift shop sells live burls.
 However, illegal activity is prevalent enough that anyone buying live burls has to be careful and always check the source.
-Live burls can be difficult to source legally – this is part of what makes them so rare and desirable, they are real hard to source legally.
-Yet, they are one of natures most amazing gifts, and ethically sourced burls can be a great way to bring home a small piece of California’s magnificent redwood forests.
+Live burls can be difficult to source legally – this is part of what makes them so rare and desirable.
+However, they are one of natures most amazing gifts, and ethically sourced burls can be a great way to bring home a small piece of California’s magnificent redwood forests.